open-webui/open-webui/README.md

 - 🤝 **OpenAI API Integration**: Effortlessly integrate OpenAI-compatible API for versatile conversations alongside Ollama models.
 Customize the API Base URL to link with **LMStudio, Mistral, OpenRouter, and more**.

+- 🤝 **VertexAI API Integration**: Integrate VertexAI-compatible API for versatile conversations.
+Customize the API Base URL and API Key (Use token provided by `gcloud auth print-access-token`).

 - 🔄 **Regeneration History Access**: Easily revisit and explore your entire regeneration history.

 - 📜 **Chat History**: Effortlessly access and manage your conversation history.